-Promotional Partner: Trinity River Audubon Center
+Promotional Partners: Trinity River Audubon Center and Perot Museum of Nature and Science

 “Can birds smell?”
 “Is this the same cardinal that was at my feeder last year?”
 “Do robins ‘hear’ worms?”
 “Are birds afraid of heights?”
 In What It’s Like to Be a Bird, David Sibley answers the most frequently asked questions about the birds we see most often.
 This special, large-format volume is geared as much to nonbirders as it is to the out-and-out obsessed, covering more than 200 species and including more than 330 new illustrations by the author.
 While its focus is on familiar backyard birds–blue jays, nuthatches, chickadees–it also examines certain species that can be fairly easily observed regionally.